Taco Town

 • Northside

-For almost 50 years, José Luis Lopez has made magic at his little shop in the Near Northside, named for his son.
-Gerardo’s is famous for one thing in particular: The restaurant is the best place to eat barbacoa in the city.
-The team makes it with the traditional beef cheek and tongue meat.
-Inside, it’s hot, tender, and juicy, made perfect with a squeeze of lime, chopped cilantro, and salsa verde.
-Gerardo’s Drive-In is only open on weekends plus Fridays, so plan accordingly.
+For nearly 50 years, José Luis Lopez has made magic at this Near Northside shop named for his son.
+Gerardo’s is famous for one thing: the best place to eat barbacoa in the city.
+Made with traditional beef cheek and tongue meat, Gerardo's barbaco is tender and juicy, served hot inside a taco, with a squeeze of lime, chopped cilantro, and salsa verde.
+Open Fridays and weekends only, so plan ahead.

 La Chingada Tacos & Tequila

-Whether you go for breakfast, lunch, or dinner, the atmosphere here is warm and will make you feel like you’ve stepped inside Mexico.
-We’re big fans of the quesabirria tacos in particular.
-La Chingada’s housemade salsas are all the rage, but go lightly on the habanero sauce if you’re sensitive to spice.
-Visit for happy hour during the week for a $5 deal on the three street tacos, affordable drinks, and a great time.
+Whether stop in for breakfast, lunch, or dinner, the atmosphere here is warm and trasnsporting.
+The quesabirria tacos are a particular favorite, and the hosuemade salsa are excellent, though approach the habaneroa with caution if you’re sensitive to spice.
+Weekday happy hour brings a $5 deal on the three street tacos and affordable drinks.

 La Chingada Tacos & Tequila also has a location in the Cypress area.